SkylineCommunications/dataminer-docs/connector-help/connector_help/Microsoft_SCOM_Universal_Connector.md

 # Microsoft SCOM Universal Connector

-This driver is used to retrieve the alarms from the **Microsoft SCOM Universal Connector**.
+This connector is used to retrieve the alarms from the **Microsoft SCOM Universal Connector**.

 ## About

-This driver communicates with the Microsoft SCOM Universal Connector to retrieve the alarms from the Microsoft SCOM system.
+This connector communicates with the Microsoft SCOM Universal Connector to retrieve the alarms from the Microsoft SCOM system.
 The alarms are displayed in a table.
 Users can acknowledge and edit those alarms.

-The SCOM 2007 Universal Interop Provider must be installed on the DMA for this driver to be operational.
+The SCOM 2007 Universal Interop Provider must be installed on the DMA for this connector to be operational.

 ## Installation and Configuration